plaintextaccounting/plaintextaccounting/src/Capital-gains-reporting.md

 If you are already using a PTA app (or if you can export to one), this might be more convenient than dealing with another app.
 However the current PTA gains calculators might be too limited to handle some situations, eg inter-wallet transfers.

-### Export from a PTA app to a cryptocurrency tax calculator
+### Export from a PTA app to gains/tax calculator
-For each PTA account representing a real-world cryptocurrency wallet,
+For each PTA account representing a real-world investment account or cryptocurrency wallet,

 - export its lifetime history of transactions as CSV (single entry data)
-- transform this to the CSV format required by the tax calculator, and import it there
+- transform this to the CSV format required by the gains/tax calculator, and import it there
 - and add any extra configuration required to help the calculator reconstruct the true picture of events (double entry data).

-Here, "wallet" has a broad meaning:
+In the case of cryptocurrency, "wallet" has a broad meaning here:

 - a self-custodied wallet on a blockchain
 - or a wallet on an exchange
 - or each individual BIP 32 account within a multi-account wallet
 - or other places where a balance is held, like a liquidity pool or smart contract

-Ideally, you could export the double entry data directly to the tax calculator, which would be more robust; but no calculators currently support this.
+Ideally, you could export double entry data directly to the gains/tax calculator, which would be more robust.

 ### Export from wallets to a cryptocurrency tax calculator
-Like the above, but move the data directly from your real-world wallets to the tax calculator, without involving any accounting app.
+Like the above, but move the data directly from your cryptocurrency wallets to the tax calculator, without involving any accounting app.
 The tax calculator may be able to automate some or all of the exporting/transforming/importing; otherwise it must be done manually.

 ## Lots